 How smart:EQ live works

 As dynamic tools, both the multiband compressor and dynamic EQ react to changes in the audio spectrum of the signal.
-Unfortunately, these changes and the critical frequency ranges in which they occur cannot always be predicted accurately, especially when mixing live.
+Unfortunately, these changes and the critical frequency ranges in which they occur cannot always be predicted accurately.
+Especially when mixing live.
 The two tools described above increase the audio engineer’s flexibility considerably, but unforeseen things can still happen on stage.
 To better handle these unpredictable situations, sonible has developed smart:EQ live.
-This adaptive EQ is not based on classic electronic circuits, but on a music-analysis algorithm that “understands” what is going on at the moment.
+This adaptive Equalizer is not based on classic electronic circuits, but on a music-analysis algorithm that “understands” what is going on at the moment.

 “The music-analysis algorithm ‘understands’ what is going on at the moment.”